lcol3117/PREPV/README.md

 Next, calculate the vector from the initial selected point to the selected region point.

-Multiply this vector by the scalar epsilon^3.
+Multiply this vector by the scalar epsilon^j.

 Sum the vector of the initial selected point with this new vector.